 It would be naive to think social media is just engaging discussions, positive reviews, and smiling emojis.
-That’s why managing your online community and moderating the discussions is so important.
+That’s why managing your social media community and moderating the discussions is so important.

 Nobody wants to engage in discussions with trolls or spammers and hate speech involved.
 And it’s your job to take care of them when they happen (which they probably will at some point.)